percona/pmm/README.md

 2. Make your changes in either the Sphinx/rst version (under `pmm-doc/source`) or MkDocs/md (under `pmm-doc/docs`).

-3. For all but the simplest changes, [preview the documentation](#preview-the-documentation).
+3. For all but the simplest changes, you should [preview the documentation](#preview-the-documentation).

 4. Commit and push the changes.